Cost of living · Lincoln, Nebraska · 2026

 How much does housing cost in Lincoln?

 A 2-bedroom apartment in Lincoln costs approximately $1,141 per month based on HUD Fair Market Rent data.
-Housing makes up about 17% of the total monthly budget.
+At about 33% of the monthly needs budget, housing is the largest cost category here.

 Is Lincoln more expensive than the national average?